 As an aside, it is interesting to note that when Anne Tyler started writing this book, she told an interviewer for the BBC that the idea of completing another novel didn’t appeal to her.
 That was why she decided to write the book backwards – starting from the present Whitshanks and then going back one generation at a time.
 In this way, she believed she could go on writing the book practically forever, and never again go through the hassle of editing, revising, publishing, promoting and hoping people will like it (as if we wouldn’t)!
 Fortunately, she realized she was only interested in three generations, and that means her readers will be pleased to see this, her 20th novel, released later this month.
 We can only hope that if this book is a success, it might egg her on to write one more novel (at the very least).

-“A Spool of Blue Thread” by Anne Tyler, published by Knopf Doubleday Publishing Group, release date February 10, 2015, is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and Audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“A Spool of Blue Thread” by Anne Tyler, published by Knopf Doubleday Publishing Group, release date February 10, 2015, is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and Audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for inviting me to read an advance copy of this book for Book Browse via NetGalley.
 This review also appears on my Times of Israel blog.